 This chart picks out some unusual patterns – high growth is in red, low growth in green, so some countries (horizontal red lines) are growing fast, as are some industries (vertical lines).
 The highlighted countries have fast-growing Automotive sectors.
 Austria, Hungary and Romania have had significant investment from German car companies for years and offer lower-cost manufacturing options close to Germany.
 Brazil and South Africa may need a little more digging…

-For the full World Update presentation and a look at growths for BIM and PLM, you need to head over to the COFES website, where the video will be published.
+For the full World Update presentation and a look at growths for BIM and PLM, you need to head over to the COFES website.
 You can also check out what he said last year, so you can compare last year’s forecasts with this year’s actuals.